Taunton Unitarian Chapel: Unitarian Chapel

 In 1814, a Calvinistic Baptist group was formed in Taunton, and the following year they built a church on Silver Street.
 In the same year, the Presbyterians in Taunton found themselves homeless; having previously met in chapels on Paul Street and then Tancred Street, the "ruinous condition" of their meeting house led them to abandon it, and they merged into the Unitarian congregation under the ministry of Henry Davies.
 Upon this merger, the congregation included "a few of the most influential inhabitants of the town", and the chapel was so full that "children had to sit on the stairs."
 An organ was added to the chapel in 1826, and at the same time, the building renovated and "beautified" at a cost of £600.
 The chapel was closed for a few months in 1881, when the building was renovated.
 At this time, the stucco frontage was added to the building, and a number of internal alterations were made.
 The building had formerly had two entrance doors, but these were replaced with one central doorway.
 The Unitarians provided a free school for poor children in Taunton, and were the first in the town to offer this service equally for girls and boys.
 In 1886, the Mary Street Memorial Schools were built next to the chapel, replacing a smaller school that had previously stood there.
 The schools, funded by John Collins Odgers were dedicated to the memory of Odgers late wife, and her father, William Arthur Jones, who had been a pastor of the Taunton chapel.
 The school was run under the care of the trustees of the Unitarian chapel until it was closed in 1933 during a reorganisation of education in Taunton.
 The school building was also used by the Unitarians for their Sunday school, and as a function hall for lectures and meetings.

+The chapel was the subject of one of Sir John Betjemans 'Meeting Point: ABC of Churches' programs in the mid 60's.
+He showed great enthusiasm for the buildings history and architecture.